wazuh/wazuh-documentation/source/_templates/installations/indexer/common/generate_certificates.rst

      # rm -rf ./wazuh-certificates

 #.
-Copy ``wazuh-certificates.tar`` to all the nodes, including Wazuh indexer, Wazuh server, and Wazuh dashboard nodes.
-This can be done by using ``scp``.
+Copy the ``wazuh-certificates.tar`` file to all the nodes, including the Wazuh indexer, Wazuh server, and Wazuh dashboard nodes.
+This can be done by using the ``scp`` utility.

 ..
 End of include file